boraceylan16/VaR_testing/README.md

 ## 📌 Why This Matters?
 VaR is a crucial risk management tool used by financial institutions and traders to quantify potential losses.
 This project provides a comprehensive approach to risk assessment using multiple VaR techniques.

-## 💡 Next Steps
-- Extending this to Expected Shortfall (Conditional VaR) and stress testing.

-## 📍 Check out the full code on GitHub!